-85.(1) Any person, who is affected by or becomes aware of an alleged contravention may where applicable, in writing or orally and in the prescribed form, request the Municipality to investigate an alleged contravention contemplated in Section 81(1).

-(2) A written or oral complaint, in which it is alleged that a person is committing an offence, may be supported by relevant documentation and other evidence and contact details of the person lodging the complaint.

-(3) The Municipal Council has prescribed the procedure and guidelines to deal with contraventions of the provisions of this By-law and the land use scheme in terms of Schedule 7 of this By-law.

-(4) The Municipal Planning Enforcement Officer must investigate the complaint in accordance with prescribed procedure.
+- 85.(1) Any person, who is affected by or becomes aware of an alleged contravention may where applicable, in writing and in the prescribed form, request the Municipality to investigate an alleged contravention contemplated in Section 81(1). - (2) A written complaint in which it is alleged that a person is committing an offence mayust be supported by relevant documentation and other evidence and contact details of the person lodging the complaint. - (3) The Municipality must prescribe the procedure and guidelines to deal with the contraventions of the provisions of this By-law and the land use scheme. - (4) The Municipality must investigate the complaint in accordance with prescribed procedure.

-(5) The Municipal Planning Enforcement Officer must inform the complainant of the outcome of the investigation.
+(5) The Municipality must inform the complainant of the outcome of the investigation.